anonyks/BEIvsBCT/README.md

 ## Overview

-This tool was developed in just 30 minutes to provide a quick visual and functional comparison between the BEI and BCT courses.
+This was coded in just +-30 minutes to provide a quick visual and functional comparison between the BEI and BCT courses.
 The HTML file includes basic CSS and JavaScript necessary to view and interact with the content effectively.

- **Visual Representation:** Basic styling and scripting enhance the readability and interaction with the data.

 ### Limitations: